arnavxjain/ToDex/README.md

-# ToDex - The Vue Based To Do Planner
+# ToDex - The Vue Based Task Planner
 > ToDex is still under development

 - App maintained and developed by Arnav Jain